CampusGhanta

 AMITABH BACHCHAN as VIJAY DINANATH CHAUHAN (AGNEEPATH)

-“Vijay Dinanath Chauhan, poora naam.
+Vijay Dinanath Chauhan, poora naam.
 Baap ka naam, Dinanath Chauhan, maa ka naam Suhasini Chauhan.
 Gao, Mandwa.
 Umar chattis saal, nau mahina, aath din aur yeh solva ghanta chaalu hai.
 Hay!”
 The most iconic lines an actor got in his career.

 Vijay Dinanath Chauhan was ready to put all laws and orders on a hack to achieve that one final goal – regain control of Mandwa from Kaancha Cheena.
-Never has revenge seemed cooler than when it was when Bachchan walked up to a jail cell, shot at his perpetrators, and offered back the same bullets he was shot with as final goodbye.
+Never has revenge seemed cooler than when it was when Bachchan walked up to a jail cell, shot at his perpetrators, and offered back the same bullets he was shot with a final goodbye.
 Seriously badass!

 The ridiculous ease with which Vijay recovers from bullets fired at him.
 Unbelievably, almost absurdly jumping off an exploding boat and emerging at the beachfront.
 These were scenes that would have supplied endless laughs in a 90s MithunDa riot.